nadineoshea/naming_shaming_KODAQS/README.md

      - Part of an armed conflict
      - Named and shamed by the UNSC
   5. Saves the final merged dataset used in analysis.

+  6. Note: The analysis was conducted using Stata version 15.

 ---